 An activities map gives you an overview of some of the many activities the region has to offer.
-In addition to a visit to some of the historical sites mentioned under “History of the Boothbay Region,” you may want to consider some of the activities below:
+You may also want to consider some of the activities below:

 KAYAK & BIKE RENTALS

 Tidal Transit Kayak Company (207-633-7140, email@example.com) is located right next door to Back Bay Cottage, in the back of the green house with the Chowder House restaurant.
 They rent kayaks and bicycles and also organize ½-day and all day kayaking excursions that I highly recommend.
 They also offer a 4-day kids’ kayak camp in the summers.
-Please mention that you are staying next door at Back Bay Cottage and they will give you 10% off!
+Please mention that you are staying next door at Abby’s place/Back Bay Cottage-Portside and they will give you 10% off!

 A LOOK AT BOOTHBAY’S HISTORY